 Consider a person who is genotype XAXa.
-Because this person does not have a Y chromosome, there is no gene to provide instructions to make testes, therefore no big prenatal surge of testosterone, therefore no stimulus to make male genitalia (in spite of properly-functioning testosterone receptors in most cells), so by “default,” female genitalia develop, and (assuming all other genes are working “normally”), this baby will also be a girl.
+Because this person does not have a Y chromosome, there is no gene to provide instructions to make testes, therefore no big prenatal surge of testosterone, therefore no stimulus to make male genitalia (in spite of properly-functioning testosterone receptors in many/most cells), so by “default,” female genitalia develop, and (assuming all other genes are working “normally”), this baby will also be a girl.
 However, she is a carrier for the non-functioning androgen-receptor gene.
 Because of inactivation of X chromosomes to form Barr bodies, some of the cells in her body will not be able to receive testosterone messages, which might show up in things like having somewhat less pubic and/or armpit hair.

 A non-bald man marries a non-bald woman.
 They have a son and a daughter.
 If the son becomes bald, what are the chances that his sister will, too?
 Use a Punnett square to show this cross.

 Epistasis can also work in the “opposite” direction (actually, some textbooks give these two cases other names).
 In corn kernels, purple (P) is dominant over yellow (p), but there is also an inhibiting control gene such that if that corn kernel has a “C”, the purple does not “have permission” to express itself, and the kernel will be yellow.
 If that kernel is “cc”, then the purple has “permission” to be expressed.
 If the same cross as above is done, the result would be:

 |PPCC||1||P–C–||= yellow bec. of C–||9||}||13 yellow total|